andrewsunglaekim/wdi_dc5_instructors/w03/projects/presentations.md

 # Project 1 Presentations

 These aren't really presentations.
-The format's almost exactly the same format as the "meet and greet" where GA grads meet with prospective employers.
+The format's almost exactly the same as the "meet and greet" where GA grads meet with prospective employers.
 (But without the prospective employers... just WDI students.)

 ### The structure